DionKill/ps4-linux-tutorial/docs/issues.md

 This is because we would need to copy the Bluetooth information from the PS4's OS to Linux before booting.
 It's a known problem and will get fixed at some point.
 :::

-::: details Rebooting goes to OrbisOS
-I mean it was kind of expected.
+::: details Rebooting goes to OrbisOS (the PS4 main menu) I mean it was kind of expected.
 How else are you gonna go back to the main menu?
 :::